-Statements by members Arts-Hawker Repair Cafe exhibition
+Statements by members Arts-exhibition at Hawker Repair Cafe

 MS CLAY (Ginninderra) (4.29): I would love to talk about the art show I recently attended at the Hawker Repair Cafe in Hawker Men's Shed.
-It was a really fun event.
-There was a full room with a lot of amazing artwork created by talented local artists.
-It was such a fun fundraiser to help with some of the new sheds, and the Repair Cafe out there is really pleased that they have found some funding and they have some grant funding from the ACT government.
+It was a really, really fun event.
+It was a really full room with a lot of amazing artwork created by local talented artists.
+It was such a fun fundraiser to help with some of the new sheds, and the Repair Cafe out there is really pleased that they have found some funding and they have got some grant funding from the ACT government.

-It is a delight to see them year on year doing so much great work in the community.
+It is just a delight to see them year on year doing so much great work in the community.
 They have built the community gardens at Hawker out of recycled material.
-They are working on some other recycled material projects at the moment for Belconnen high.
+They are working on some other recycled material projects at the moment for Belconnen High.
 They are so deeply embedded in the community.
 Their repair cafes happen once every three months.
 They are really good fun.
 The next one is on15 June.
 They have an excellent repair rate.
-They usual fix nine in 10 items that you bring to them, and the electricals queue is usually out the door.
-So go and check them out.
+They are usually fixing nine in 10 items that you bring to them, and the electricals queue is usually out the door.
+So go check them out.
 They may have expanded that out to markets.
 It is really lovely to see how much the local arts community is embracing this little piece of our local community.
-It was a delightful event and it was lovely to go to.
+It was a delightful event and it was lovely to go.
 I was pleased to see Minister Cheyne and my colleague Mr Rattenbury there, and I think Mr Cain was there as well.